skills/connect-the-dots/README.md

 ### :keyboard: Activity: Find and close the cross-linked issue

-1. Navigate to the other issue referenced from this issue
+1. Navigate to the issue #1 (Welcome) referenced from this issue
-2. Close that issue
+2. Type "Duplicate of #2" and close issue #1

 </details>